shakeel-faiz/FF/003/dbms.md

 - **Backup and Recovery**.
 A DBMS often has **backup** and **recovery** features to protect data in case of hardware failure, human error or other disasters.
 It helps restore the database to a previous consistent state after an issue.

 - **Transaction Management**.
-It supports **transactions**, which are groups of operations that are treated as a single unit.
+It supports [**transactions**][11], which are groups of operations that are treated as a single unit.
 If any part of a transaction fails, the entire transaction is rolled back to ensure the database remains in a consistent state (often using **ACID** properties: Atomicity, Consistency, Isolation, Durability).

 ## What are components of DBMS?